 Lack of sleep can increase your appetite during the day, and strengthen sugar cravings.
-Here are a handful of tips for getting better sleep:
+Here are a handful of tips to get better sleep:

 Wind down!
 At least one hour before bedtime, start quieting down and relaxing.
 Don’t exercise or engage in stressful thoughts or activities.

 Turn off the handheld devices.
-The stress of feeling like you need to constantly stay connected via text, email, or Facebook is a real problem for many when it comes to getting to sleep.
-Plus, some studies show the electronic signals from phones and tablets can disrupt sleep and melatonin production.
-Turn off your devices and keep them out of the bedroom!
+The feeling that you need to constantly stay connected via text, email, or social media is a real problem for many when it comes to getting to sleep.
+Studies show the electronic signals from phones and tablets can disrupt sleep and melatonin production.
+Turn off your devices, and keep them out of the bedroom!

 Darken the room.
 Turn off the TV and close the curtains or blinds.
 Darkness is important for deep sleep.

 Diminish noise.
 Experiment with using a sound machine to create white noise, or experiment with soothing noises such as rain or the lap of waves.
 Ceiling fans and air filters can work too.

 Create a comfortable environment.
 A slightly cool room temperature, bedding, mattress, and sleepwear are ideal for comfortable sleep.

 Go to the bathroom first.
 Waking up in the middle of the night to use the bathroom is a common complaint.
 If this is a consistent problem for you, do not eat or drink several hours before bed.